 Is it a reality to have a useful yoga practice when you have children, or should you just wait until they grow up to start your practice back?
 Sometimes it feels like the answer is no; it is not possible.
 I know for me at one time, I felt like why even try.
-After my first child I actually gave up, and he was the calm – more ideal child to have a yoga practice with.
-I will admit, I regretted it.
-My “baby fat” stayed on, and years later I have been playing catch up.
+After my first child, I actually gave up, and he was the calm – more ideal child to have a yoga practice with.
+I do regret it.
+My “baby fat” stayed on, and years later, I have been playing catch up.

-Now with my second – the least ideal child to have a practice with while she is a toddler, I have been determined to get my practice back.
+Now with my second – the least ideal child to have a practice with, I have been determined to get my yoga practice back.
 It has been one challenge after another.
-Even with both of my children, and while teaching Yoga and Me classes, the first thing a child wants to do when you go into postures like downward facing dog is “jump on Mommy”.
-I swear, even if they are in the middle of doing something else, toddlers’ attention quickly focuses on the ‘jungle gym’ that is Mommy or Daddy.
+Even with both of my children, the first thing they want to do is jump on mommy when I’m going into postures like a downward-facing dog.
+I swear, even if they are in the middle of doing something else, toddlers’ attention quickly focuses on the “jungle gym” that is mommy or daddy.

 As daunting as this may seem (especially if you are a serious yogi), don’t let this deter you.
-There are some beneficial things you can do to make sure you have a worthwhile yoga practice, even when you have children.
+You can do some beneficial things to make sure you have a worthwhile yoga practice, even when you have children.

 Develop a consistent time for your practice

-Just like nap time, lunch time, and snack time; when children have a routine they will more likely go with the flow.
+Just like nap time, lunchtime, and snack time, when children have a routine, they will more likely go with the flow.
 Once you establish your yoga time, they will expect it and even look forward to it.
-Of course, things to consider is their nap time.
-This is an option to consider as far as the time to have your practice.
-The only thing with this option is if you work and the best time to do a practice is after you come home.
+Of course, you can consider their nap time to get your practice in.
+The only thing with this option is if you work, and the best time to do a practice is after you get home.
 By that time, your child(ren) is up and running wild.
-Also, if you have a similar situation as me, no nap time, then you need to be creative.
+If you have a similar situation as me, no nap time, you need to be creative.

 The Power of Calm Energy

 There are so many resources out there for Mommy (or Parent) & Me yoga classes.
-Many parents who had a yoga practice or became yoga instructors before having children realized how valuable having that practice was and figured out specific flows that included their little ones.
-From little babies to toddler age to preteen.
-There are so many varieties out there if you are not able to come up with a flow yourself.
+Many parents who had a yoga practice or became yoga instructors before having children realized the value of that practice.
+Some yogis have figured out specific flows that include their little ones – from small babies to toddler age to preteen.
+There are so many varieties out there if you cannot come up with a flow yourself.

-Find a flow that is fun for your toddlers and that will help with their general learning topics.
-Themes like making shapes with yoga postures, animals, nature, etc. Think about what you may need as a fulfillment to your practice.
+Find a fun yoga flow for your toddlers, which will help with their general learning of topics.
+As an example, themes like making shapes with yoga postures, animals, nature, etc. Then think about what you may need as a fulfillment to your practice.
 Do you respond better to stretches, fluid movement, more meditation, or additional relaxation?
 Chose [or come up with] a yoga flow theme that balances your and your little one’s needs.

-You may have to start with a shortened practice then build up to more extended sessions.
+You may have to start with a shortened practice then build up to extended sessions.
 The goal is to not give up.
-It is very tempting to feel like “this is not going to work”, but don’t let that thought overwhelm you.
+It is very tempting to feel like, “this is not going to work”, but don’t let that thought overwhelm you.
 Find creative ways to keep going.
 You may have to do a 10 to 15-minute practice.
-You may have to do your quiet time, breath work or mantras in the shower, bath or while cooking.
+You may have to do your quiet time, breathwork, or mantras in the shower, bath, or while cooking.

-If you were not able to get your time in on one day, then try the next day.
+If you could not get your time in on one day, then try the next day.
 Either way, be determined.
-That’s why yoga is the best practice to be stuck on because you are building on your patience.
+That’s why yoga is the best practice to have.
+It is a constant practice of building patience.
 You are learning how to curb your frustrations.
 Make this challenge a part of your process.

 Adjust your postures that accommodate you both

-With toddlers, you can have them to come up with what posture you will do.
-They love doing postures that are named after animals.
+With toddlers, you can have them come up with what posture you will do.
+They love doing postures that are named after animals or nature.
 Good ones that can serve both you and your child are Downward Facing & Upward Dog, Pigeon, Crow, to name just a few.
-You can introduce them to postures that are named after or resemble shapes (5 pointed star & triangle).
+You can introduce them to postures named after or resemble shapes (5 pointed star & triangle).

 You can even create a story with the postures, which will help you with a useful flow.
 For example, you may tell the story about: